 This brings upon another relevant function of The Consumer Protection Act: complaints.
 As a consumer, you have the right to lodge complaints with the Act based on your experience with a product.

-Foods containing a high level of nutritional value are another aspect pertaining to the relevance of The Consumer Protection Act in the food industry, ensuring that you maintain a healthy, balanced diet.
+Foods containing a high level of nutritional value are another aspect of The Consumer Protection Act’s relevance in the food industry, ensuring that you maintain a healthy, balanced diet.

 Communications between trades and consumers additionally signify the relevance of the Act.
 An example of this communication includes a case of a listeriosis outbreak in South Africa in June 2018.
 The listeriosis outbreak resulted from food-borne bacteria found in animal products.
 The effects of the disease included vomiting, dehydration, and death.
 As a result of the outbreak, the companies involved in distributing the affected products were required to deliver communications addressing customers on the outbreak to reduce further contact with the disease.

-Evidently, The Consumer Protection Act in the food industry holds critical relevance to the quality of food that you receive, as well as the assurance of accurate labelling to promote your safety by preventing severe illness that can be life-threatening.
+Evidently, The Consumer Protection Act in the food industry holds critical relevance to the quality of food that you receive and the assurance of accurate labelling to promote your safety by preventing severe illness that can be life-threatening.

-This Act also ensures that you are able to address your food safety concerns without the expenses of a legal team so that you can protect your consumables, as well as the consumables of other individuals and families.
+This Act also ensures that you can address your food safety concerns without the expenses of a legal team so that you can protect your consumables, as well as the consumables of other individuals and families.